-When someone in the office is expecting, it’s sweet to celebrate with a small gift or celebration.
-But what if you haven’t been invited to a shower?
-Today, Cheryl weighs in on the best way to handle workplace gifts.
+When someone in the office is expecting, is it appropriate to give a baby gift?
+What if you haven’t been invited to a shower?

 One of our coworkers is expecting, and invited one member of the staff to her baby shower.

 My coworker who was invited collected money from the rest of us to give as a gift at the baby shower.
 I mentioned this didn’t seem right, but still contributed.

 In your opinion, was it appropriate for my coworker to request a monetary gift from those of us who were NOT invited to the baby shower?